 During the fall of 2007, the SCJV commenced an underground exploration program on the South Claims property targeting the SMC.
 This work on the 5300' level of the Macassa mine consisted of driving a crosscut to the northern portion of the South Claims where a series of diamond drilling stations were established to complete a minimum of 5,000' of underground diamond drilling.
-To the end of March 2008, 1,231.5 ft of underground development were completed by the joint venture to provide access for exploration on the property.
+This program was so successful that it has carried on since then and a continuing program is being planned.